Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 Image credit: Lenovo

-On opening the laptop, you will be welcomed with a 16-inch display that is an IPS LCD Display that supports 2.5K resolution (2560*1600) and 165Hz refresh rate.
-The aspect ratio is 16:10, while the screen-to-body ratio is unknown, but still, it has been observed that the screen borders are pretty thin.
-As per officials, the screen has a 5ms response time, supports 350nits brightness, and covers 100% sRGB color gamut.
-Moreover, it is also certified by Dolby Vision and TUV Rheinland (which supports hardware-level blue light filtration).
-At the top border of the screen, we have a 1080p camera sensor for video conferencing.
-In addition, the manufacturer has also provided a switch on the right side, allowing you to block the camera’s view when not in use.
+When you open the laptop, you are greeted by a 16-inch IPS LCD display that supports 2.5K resolution (2560 x 1600) and a 165Hz refresh rate.
+The screen aspect ratio is 16:10, and the screen-to-body ratio is unknown, but the screen bezels are still quite thin.
+According to officials, the screen has a response time of 5ms, supports 350 nits brightness, and covers 100% sRGB color gamut.
+It is also Dolby Vision and TUV Rheinland certified (supports hardware-level blue light filtering).
+At the top bezel of the screen, there is a 1080p camera sensor for video conferencing.
+The manufacturer has provided a switch on the right side to block the camera when not in use.

 Lenovo Legion 5i Gen 9